Learn the essential steps on how to plan for retirement effectively. Secure your future with our retirement planning tips.

 In a post-nine-to-five life, you may realize that many of your daily social interactions took place in the office.
 To avoid the loneliness that some retirees face, make sure to recharge your social batteries through time spent with friends and family.

 Maybe you no longer need your home office, or maybe your international travel plans lend themselves more to apartment living than homeownership.
 No matter the scenario, the lead-up to retirement is a great time to reevaluate your living situation.
-And if you’re looking for a way to free up your home equity while freeing yourself from the responsibilities of home ownership, Truehold’s sale-leaseback may just be the change you need.
+And if you’re looking for a way to free up your home equity while freeing yourself from the responsibilities of home ownership, Truehold’s sell and stay transaction may just be the change you need.

 You’re well on your way to a worry-free retirement –– but beware of these common pitfalls.